Effective Committee Meetings

 Preparing the agenda for committee meetings is usually the task of the secretary with the chair having final say about its content, but however, it is up to all involved to ensure meetings run effectively.

 Some branches and groups may have a minute’s secretary who takes the minutes, ensuring they are accurate, all decisions are recorded and who is responsible for any actions agreed is clearly noted.
-Whoever is responsible for typing up the minutes should ensure that a copy is sent to the volunteering team at David Niven House.
+Whoever is responsible for typing up the minutes should ensure that a copy is sent to the volunteering team at Francis Crick House.

 The following information details good practice on how to run effective committee meetings such as guidance on facilitating discussion, data protection, location ideas for meetings, starting the meeting on time.